markpmlim/LightProbes2/README.md

 <br />
 <br />

-This process starts with the vertex shader, *SimpleVertexShader.glsl* processing data associated with a vertex of a quad; eventually the OpenGL's Rasterizer will receive the input primitives and generate fragments to be processed by a fragment shader.
-In this program, the fragment shader *EquiRectFragmentShader.glsl* receives the interpolated values of a pair of texture coordinates.
-This pair of values are transfomed into a 3D normalized vector using the equation:
+This process starts with the vertex shader, *SimpleVertexShader.glsl* processing data associated with a vertex of a quad; eventually, the OpenGL's Rasterizer will receive the input primitives and generate fragments to be further processed by a fragment shader.
+In this program, the fragment shader *EquiRectFragmentShader.glsl* receives the interpolated values of a pair of texture coordinates which are transfomed into a 3D normalized vector using the equation:

 ```glsl